derekshirk/personal-site-2020/posts/avif-images.md

 ## Summary

 To conclude this article, I will repeat Jake's sentiment.
 The time to care about AVIF is now.
-With that being said, I understand that there are a lot more important things going on in the world that require our focus and attention.
-But if you're looking to spend some time improving the performance of your site by reducing the file size of images sent over the wire, AVIF is an excellent place to start.
+With that being said, I understand that there are many more important things going on in the world that require our focus and attention.
+But if you're looking to spend some time improving the performance of your site by reducing the file size of images, AVIF is an excellent place to start.